Eschatologue/CM_wiki/docs/equipment/weapon/mastery.md

 _**Prerequisite:** :weapon-prop-automatic: ^^Automatic^^ property and :weapon-prop-reload: ^^Reload (8+)^^_

-When you take the Attack action, you can choose to expend 8 pieces of the weapon's ammunition to spray shots in a 15-foot Cube within the weapon's normal range.
+When you take the :rsc-a: **Attack** action, you can choose to expend 8 pieces of the weapon's ammunition to spray shots in a 15-foot Cube within the weapon's normal range.
 Each creature in that area must succeed on a Dexterity saving throw with a DC equal to 8 + your Proficiency Bonus + your Dexterity modifier or take damage.
 Roll the weapon's damage, and apply it to each creature that failed the save.
 You can't make this special attack if you have less than 8 ammunition in the weapon.

 ---